Human Cooling Basics and the Science of Human Performance

 What if you stop offloading heat?

 A normal, functioning body will keep trying to reduce its heat via sweating (and thus dehydrate itself) no matter how humid the environment.
+The US Military also has a number of methods to off-load heat for Soldiers in training environments, but they are limited and require significant infrastructure.
+None are field expedient.
 In order to limit this, other mechanisms are necessary, primarily conduction, which we will cover in the last section.
 But the consequences of retaining heat are dire, starting with decreased cognitive performance and getting worse from there.
 Since even the most hardcore user rarely measures their internal core body temperature, the first trigger that your temperature is rising is thirst.
 But even there, the body tells you a little late – you have already lost about 2% of your body weight in water by the time your thirst kicks in.
 Replenishment (by drinking water and taking in nutrients) and slowing down the rate of dehydration (via one of the four mechanisms listed above) is critical at this point, as performance falls off a cliff soon after – in fact, for most of us, an 8% body water weight loss would result in complete collapse and an extended recovery timeframe, and even half of that would result in severely diminished mental and physical performance.

 Gatorade or water?
 Each have their place, but understanding the function of each can help you make the right decision for how to pre-load and replenish.
 The Gatorade Sports Science Institute and Osmo Nutrition have some excellent content on their websites about the right balance of fluid intake that is worth looking through after this.
 But to summarize, when you sweat you lose more than just water, you lose important sodium stores that buffer you from injury.